WalletConnect/WalletConnectKotlinV2/README.md

 WalletConnectClient.ping(pingParams, listener)
 ```
-To ping a Dapp with a settled session, call `WalletConnectClient.ping` with the `Ping` with a settle session's topic.
+To ping a Dapp with a settled session, call `WalletConnectClient.ping` with the `WalletConnect.Params.Ping` with a settle session's topic.
 If ping is successful, topic is echo'd in listener.

 ### **Get List of Settled Sessions**
 ```kotlin
 WalletConnectClient.getListOfSettledSessions()
 ```
-To get a list of the most current setteld sessions, call `WalletConnectClient.getListOfSettledSessions()` which will return a list of type `SettledSession`.
+To get a list of the most current settled sessions, call `WalletConnectClient.getListOfSettledSessions()` which will return a list of type `SettledSession`.

 ### **Get List of Pending Sessions**
 ```kotlin